adancalderon/computationalArtist/README.md

 Creating new visual or audio content using the existing tools and techniques Improving the documentation or code quality of the project License
+- Special thanks to Lucasdavid for his wonderful wrok on the wikiart retriever for art and metadata. (https://github.com/lucasdavid/wikiart)
 This project is licensed under the MIT License - see the LICENSE.md file for details.